-Our services include three senior living communities, the ALSM at Home program, Senior Daily Living Centers, Head Start, Early Head Start, the Family Center at Bedford/Fulton County and child care programs for children from birth to 12 years.
+Our services include three senior living communities, the ALSM at Home program, Head Start, Early Head Start, the Family Center at Bedford/Fulton County and child care programs for children from birth to 12 years.

 Our services and programs are available in eight counties in West Central Pennsylvania: Bedford, Blair, Cambria, Centre, Clearfield, Fulton, Huntingdon and Somerset.
 View our ALSM Service Map.

 No. We provide a full range of programs and services that span the generations, from children’s services to home care.

 Yes.
 We serve everyone regardless of religious affiliation or beliefs.
 ALSM’s policy is to admit and treat all persons without regard to race, color, religious creed, national origin, age, sex, disability or ancestry.

 No. Many seniors wish to remain independent in their own homes for as long as possible, so we help them do that too.

-In fact, many of our residents return to their homes and use the services of ALSM at Home or a Senior Daily Living Center to maintain their independence.
+In fact, many of our residents return to their homes and use the services of ALSM at Home to maintain their independence.
 We also offer short-term stays and rehab options for individuals who require therapy.